robclark56/RaspiBolt-Extras/RBE_REST_WAN.md

 Difficulty: Moderate

+# Version #
+These instructions were originally written for lnd V0.4.2.

+They have been updated to include V0.5.2.

 # Requirements #
 You will need access to a host on the Internet (*WAN Host*) that can run [cURL](https://en.wikipedia.org/wiki/CURL).
 In these instructions, cURL will be run from a PHP script running on web server.
 But you could do the same from a command line.